 STUDENT LIFE AT NHH – practical experience and lots of fun

-NHH students are in general well satisfied with their studies and student life at NHH, and recent surveys show that 95 per cent would recommend NHH to a friend.
+NHH students are in general well satisfied with their studies and student life at NHH, and recent surveys show that 95 percent would recommend NHH to a friend.

 To help make sure you get off to the best possible start, the student association (NHHS) and NHH organise a Welcome Week at the start of your first semester.

 As an NHH student, you automatically become a member of NHHS, one of the most active student associations in Norway.
-Participating in one or more of the association’s activities gives you a chance to make new friends, pursue your interests and gain new experiences.
+Participating in one or more of the association’s activities give you a chance to make new friends, pursue your interests and gain new experiences.
 Taking part in the activities also gives you practical experiences and a way to develop your teamwork and leadership skills and test academic theories in real life.
-Relevant experiences while studying is highly valued by potential employers.
+Relevant experiences while studying are highly valued by potential employers.